ershov-ilya/teleport/doc/lang_ru/README.md

     php teleport.phar --action=Inject --profile=profile/mysite.profile.json --source=workspace/mysite_develop-120315.1106.30-2.2.1-dev.transport.zip

-_NOTE: If the source is not within the workspace/ directory a copy will be pulled to that location and then removed after the Inject completes unless --preserveWorkspace is passed._
+_ПРИМЕЧАНИЕ: If the source is not within the workspace/ directory a copy will be pulled to that location and then removed after the Inject completes unless --preserveWorkspace is passed._

 Learn more about the [Teleport Inject](doc/use/inject.md) Action.